 Achieving this goal can help patients remain independent, live a full life, and stay as active as possible while fighting their illness.
 This may also help to increase life expectancy.

-Palliative care provides emotional support to patients and their families when they are faced with difficult decisions about goals of care and complex treatment choices.
-It has been proven to decrease emergency room visits, hospital admissions and readmissions, and keeping patients in their home where they are most comfortable, for as long as possible.
+Palliative care provides emotional support to patients and their families when they are faced with difficult decisions about the goals of care and complex treatment choices.
+It has been shown to decrease emergency room visits, hospital admissions, and readmissions by keeping patients in their homes where they are most comfortable for as long as possible.

 Nobody goes through cancer alone.

-Cancer is an illness that not only affects a patient who is fighting the disease, but their family as well.
-Palliative care helps them all to identify and understand what the patient's wishes are and what the goals for their care are.
+Cancer is an illness that affects not only a patient fighting the disease but their family.
+Palliative care helps them all to identify and understand what the patient's wishes are and what the goals are for their care.
 Help is also available with navigating the sometimes-difficult conversations about advance care planning and the importance of having advance directives to help guide caregivers in honoring the patient's wishes during treatment and at the end of life.